crazy-max/goreleaser-xx/README.md

 ## About

-`goreleaser-xx` is a small wrapper around the fantastic [GoReleaser](https://github.com/goreleaser/goreleaser) build tool to be able to handle a functional [multi-platform scratch Docker image](https://hub.docker.com/r/crazymax/goreleaser-xx/tags?page=1&ordering=last_updated) to ease the integration and cross compilation in a Dockerfile for your Go projects.
+`goreleaser-xx` is a small CLI wrapper for [GoReleaser](https://github.com/goreleaser/goreleaser) and available as a [lightweight and multi-platform scratch Docker image](https://hub.docker.com/r/crazymax/goreleaser-xx/tags?page=1&ordering=last_updated) to ease the integration and cross compilation in a Dockerfile for your Go projects.

 ![](.github/goreleaser-xx.gif)
 > Building [yasu](https://github.com/crazy-max/yasu) with `goreleaser-xx`